Skeena Bulkley MP Bachrach welcomes release of rail safety report - Smithers Interior News

 The document submitted to the federal government outlines suggestions to address rail workers’ fatigue, conduct more unannounced inspections and expand the information rail companies have to provide to community emergency services.

-Taylor Bachrach, NDP transportation critic and member of the Standing Committee on Transport, Infrastructure and Communities, welcomes the report.
-It marks the culmination of Parliamentary hearings launched by the Skeena-Bulkley MP in June 2021 and features testimony from numerous witnesses in Northwest B.C.
+Bachrach, NDP transportation critic and member of the Standing Committee on Transport, Infrastructure and Communities, welcomed the report.

+It marks the culmination of Parliamentary hearings launched by the MP in June 2021 and features testimony from numerous witnesses in northwest B.C.

 “The committee heard testimony from witness after witness who felt powerless and ignored when trying to hold the big rail companies accountable,” Bachrach said.
 “We also heard about a hands-off federal approach that has largely left multi-billion-dollar rail companies to regulate themselves through opaque safety management systems.